jewelnoelle/spotify-astrology-generator/extra/NOTES.md

 ### Browsing Materialize
 **NOTE:** Materialize had buttons I liked, but they were tricky to import into JavaScript, so I designed the buttons myself!

-### Questions You Have
-* No redirects; are we not allowed to provide a link to something within the API? i.e., linking to a Spotify playlist...
-* Enoch mentioned "if you're not done with your project but you have your review..."
-In what scenario would that happen?
-* `li.innerText = "hello"` <- How do I make this have multiple lines?
-    * Check Job Tracker videos

-### Notes (again)
-* What do I do about Spotify's code asking to have an index.html?
-Can I import that HTML to mine?
-But it says no redirects...